damesek/scramblies-challenge/Frontend/README.md

 `http://localhost:9630/` > Shadow-CLJS Server UI (if you want to `tap>` something) in your browser.

-The tests running automatically, don't disturb you the red line at bottom (that is different instance).
 I don't use validators now at the Frontend, because in this case we can't do a lot.
 Of course I can filter out all special chars etc.

 The Frontend UI is connect to localhost:3000, so you can test the API with the UI.
-Error responses are limited depth now.
+(Human friendly error responses are from the server side)

 ### Screenshots